burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-⚠️ The Outlook Lite application is not compatible with the IMAP protocol… Only install the version offered above.
+⚠️ The Outlook Lite app is not compatible with the IMAP protocol… Only install the version offered above.
 For additional help, contact the support of the software used or a partner — also discover the role of the host.

 Prerequisites